 Look for lines that you can use throughout your frame, whether it’s a beach curving along the vertical edge of your image, or a row of trees helping to separate man-made from natural.
 There will always be something intriguing to work with, it’s simply a matter of staying alert and looking in all directions.

-Have fun up there and if you’ve got any questions, as always, feel free to write them in the comments section below 🙂
+Have fun up there and if you’ve got any questions about aerial photography, as always, feel free to write them in the comments section below 🙂

 Hello!
 I'm the founder and photographer behind The Wandering Lens.
 With 14+yrs experience as a professional travel and landscape photographer, all advice found on this site is from my personal experience on the road.
 I hope it's useful for your own travels and would love to hear in the comments about your trips and experiences around the world.